Étiquette : water

 Political will?

-On the Israeli side, saving the Dead Sea is a necessity to maintain seaside tourism.
+On the Israeli side, saving the Dead Sea is a necessity to maintain seaside tourism and thermalism.
 It is also a lever to guarantee its hydraulic control over the West Bank, as Israel does not trust the Palestinian Authority to manage water.
 Honest elements of the Hebrew state are aware of the peacemaking potential of this project, and need a stable partner in the region.
 Jordan, for its part, was by far the most interested in this project, given its critical situation.

 F. Turkish water sales